5G NR PRACH Power Control: MSG1 Tx Power – Open Loop Power

 In any wireless System, when a device (UE) needs to get access it has to send a signal or preamble (MSG1) to base station (gNB), then energy is needed.
 One might have question, at what power it needs to send the preamble so that it is detected successfully ?
-The 3GPP specification, 38.213 gives the following formula about PRACH power control calculation.
+The 3GPP specification, 38.213 gives the following formula about RACH power control calculation.

 The formula says RACH power shall be minimum of two, Pcmax (i) or PRACH Target + PL (ii).
 Pcmax is depend on UE category and usually consider as 23dBm.
-PPRACH power use Open Loop power control, which mean base station only indicate UE for target power and does not control further with TPC commands.
+PRACH power control use Open Loop power control, which mean base station only indicate UE for target power and does not control further with TPC commands.

 Step 1: Calculate PPRACH, target power using following formula.